Frequently Asked QuestionsAll the questions we get asked on a regular basis.

 2) Time slots are what makes DMR unique.
 Your transmit signal is broken into 30mS digital packets and the transmitter switches on and off rapidly.
 Doing this allows two signals to share the same channel at the same time.
 One on Time Slot 1 and one on Time Slot 2.

 3) Talk groups are the group calls so those listening to that group number can hear you.
 People have to have that group programmed in their radio and listening on THAT group and THAT assigned Time Slot.

 Q: How do I know what time slot and talk groups to use?

 A: The repeater owner (be it a group, club or individual) has the final say on what Talk Group is used on what Time Slot.
 You need to go to them and only them to find the info.
 Too many “Arm Chair Quaterbacks” who do not know if any changes have been made to the system can steer you wrong.

-Q: Why Doesn’t My Call Sign and Name Show Up On Other User’s Displays?
+Q: Why Doesn’t My Current Call Sign and Name Show Up On Other User’s Radio Displays?

 A: This is a good question, and a common one.

-If your DMR data is indeed in the online DMR database, ALL USERS of the database must load that information into their peronal RADIOS.
-It is actually the radio itself that converts the ID into call sign and name information that shows up on the radio display.
+If your DMR data is indeed in the online DMR database, ALL USERS of the database must load that information into their personal RADIOS.
+It is actually the radio itself that converts the ID into call sign and name information which shows up on the radio display.

 If DMR users only update their radios a couple of times a year, they will obviously be talking to new users from time to time who aren’t in their radios database.
 They will only see your radio ID on their display.
 This isn’t your problem or something that the DMR networks can do anything about.